-If you did not choose to have your Arduino arrive pre-programmed (or if you need to reload the software in the future) here is the step-by-step procedure.
+If you need to reload the software on your Arduino Due, here is the step-by-step procedure.

 - Install the Arduino IDE.
 You can download it from this website.

-Once you have the IDE installed and running, you’ll need to install a couple libraries.
+Once you have the IDE installed and running, you’ll need to install a few libraries.